 A nurse is caring for a newborn who is exhibiting signs of respiratory distress.
 Which of the following actions should the nurse take first?

-A. Administer oxygen via nasal cannula.
-B. Suction the newborn's mouth and nose.
+A. Consider this: administer oxygen via nasal cannula.
+B. So suction the newborn's mouth and nose.
 C. Initiate chest compressions.
-D. Obtain an arterial blood gas sample.
+In real terms, d.
+Obtain an arterial blood gas sample.

 Rationale:

-The correct answer is B. Suction the newborn's mouth and nose.
-Respiratory distress in a newborn can be caused by a variety of factors, including secretions in the airway.
+The correct answer is **B. In real terms, suction the newborn's mouth and nose.
+In practice, ** Respiratory distress in a newborn can be caused by a variety of factors, including secretions in the airway.
 Suctioning the mouth and nose can help clear the airway and improve the newborn's breathing.
 Administering oxygen is also important, but it should be done after the airway is cleared.
 Chest compressions are only necessary if the newborn is not breathing or has a very low heart rate.
 Obtaining an arterial blood gas sample can provide valuable information about the newborn's oxygenation and acid-base balance, but it is not the first action that should be taken.

 Question 3: